DCL: Differential Contrastive Learning for Geometry-Aware Depth Synthesis: Experiments

 \subsection{Depth Enhancement}

-After training the depth synthesis network, we convert the 6K synthetic depth maps (task training set) to realistic (noisy) ones.
-We train a depth enhancement network \cite{jeon2018reconstruction} for each of the synthesized noisy datasets from different synthesis methods.
-We also apply the depth enhancement training loss proposed in \cite{jeon2018reconstruction} for all models, which are trained using an Adam optimizer with an initial learning rate of $0.0002$, $\beta_1=0.5$ and $\beta_2=0.999$.
-The batch size is $20$, and the training runs for $50$ epochs (in total 3.5 hours).
+After training the depth synthesis network, we convert the 6K synthetic depth maps to realistic (noisy) ones.
+We train a depth enhancement network \cite{jeon2018reconstruction} for each of the synthesized datasets from different synthesis methods.
+We also apply the depth enhancement training loss proposed in \cite{jeon2018reconstruction} for all models , and the training runs for $50$ epochs.

-When the training converges, we test each enhancement network on a preserved real validation set consists of 300 raw scans and the corresponding clean scans generated from reconstructed meshes.
-We report the scores under multiple evaluation metrics: root mean square error (RMSE) and its log version, mean absolute error (MAE), peak signal-to-noise ratio (PSNR), and structural similarity index measure (SSIM) following \cite{gu2020coupled}.
-The first three measure the accuracy of the enhanced depth maps, and the latter two measure the structural similarity of the enhanced depth maps compared to the ground-truth.
+When the training converges, we test each enhancement network on a preserved real-world test set consists of 300 raw scans and the corresponding clean scans generated from reconstructed meshes.
+We report the scores under multiple evaluation metrics: root mean square error (RMSE), mean absolute error (MAE), peak signal-to-noise ratio (PSNR), and structural similarity index measure (SSIM) following \cite{gu2020coupled}.
+The first two measure the accuracy of the enhanced depth maps, and the latter two measure the structural similarity of the enhanced depth maps compared to the ground truth.

 As shown in Tab.~\ref{tab:depth_enhance}, our method consistently achieves smaller error and higher structural similarity compared to other methods.
 As expected, the empirical noise model (Simulation) \cite{handa2016understanding} generally performs worse than the learning-based methods.
 Note that CUT \cite{park2020contrastive} performs even worse than Simulation\footnote{We have tuned CUT and other competing methods using grid search for their optimal hyper-parameters.}.
 We conjecture that CUT may capture biased real noise.
 Hence, its performance is not even as good as the empirical noise model that randomly adds noise without looking at the real scans.
-We also include the score from a purely supervised model that is trained on a separate training set of 3000 real depth scans to provide a reference on the desired real domain performance\footnote{This training set is different from both the real validation set and the one that is used for training depth synthesis models.}.
+We include the score from a purely supervised model that is trained on a separate training set of 3000 real depth scans to provide a reference on the desired real domain performance.